BA in History - History/Social Studies Education 7-12 Teacher Certification Track

 - An overall GPA of 3.00 or better.

-All undergraduate and graduate students who matriculate into an Educator Preparation program or pathway in USM summer 2013 or later are required to subscribe to the Tk20 online data management system.
-The subscription allows students to use the system for assessment, advisement, field-experience and career portfolio management.
+All undergraduate and graduate students who matriculated into an Educator Preparation program or pathway in USM summer 2013 or later and are accepted as a candidate for their internship year are required to subscribe to the Tk20 online data management system once being accepted as a teacher education candidate and prior to their internship year.
+The subscription allows students to use the system for assessment, advisement, field-experience, and career portfolio management.
 The subscription fee of $103 covers some of the expenses related to the administration and assessment of the program.
 For loan purposes, it will be eligible for consideration as part of costs.
-The subscription is a one-time payment and must be made by each student during the first semester of program or pathway matriculation (check with individual programs and pathways for specific subscription timelines).
-Subscription instructions are posted on the Office of Educator Preparation website:http://usm.maine.edu/educatorpreparation
+The subscription is a one-time payment and must be made by each student after they have passed their candidacy process and before the first semester of their internship year.
+Subscription instructions are posted on the Office of Educator Preparation web site: http://usm.maine.edu/educatorpreparation.